 Louis and Jeannot Horta

 Louis is a Napa Valley vineyard consultant and enologist with roots in Portugal.
 Jeannot is a high fashion consultant and wine marketing specialist in San Francisco California.
 Louis and Jeannot met in 1963, one month before Jeannot's sweet-sixteen birthday in Toronto, Canada, - married in 1966 and are the proud parents of Michael, born in 1968 and Phil in 1974.
 When Jeannot and son Phil first visited Portugal in 1993, Jeannot fell in love with Louis' hometown of Foz do Arelho, and decided she would like to retire in Portugal.
-Being wine aficionados, the prospect of a wine project in Portugal did not seem a farfetched idea.
-Soon after returning to California, from a one month vacation in Portugal, Louis embarked on a climatic research of Portugal's coastal area to see if a Napa Valley wine model was possible, and to his delight, after several years of research and a considerable expense, Louis identified an area on the neighboring county of Alcobaca, suitable for the desired Napa Valley wine model.
-By the year 2000, with retirement in the foreseeable future, a decision was made to search for land in Alcobaca, and eventually a small estate with four contiguous parcels (we named Quatro Terras), was purchased for a boutique wine project.
+Being wine aficionados, the prospect of a wine project in Portugal simply felt like the right thing to do.
+Soon after returning to California from a one month vacation in Portugal, Louis embarked on a climatic research of Portugal's coastal area to see if a Napa Valley wine model was possible, and to his delight, after several years of research and a considerable expense, Louis identified an area on the neighboring county of Alcobaca, suitable for the desired Napa Valley wine model.
+By the year 2000, with retirement in the foreseeable future, a decision was made to search for land in Alcobaca, and eventually a small estate with four contiguous parcels (we named Quattro Terras), was purchased for a boutique wine project.

 Bringing the new and old worlds together in a bottle of wine: